 google(you can leave the default) - Google will display a DNS hostname and a TXT record value

-Add the DKIM Record to DNS
+Add the DKIM Record to Your Domain’s Settings

 Host/Name: